 Partnering with our Drivers

-Paramount Freight Systems requires our owner operators to meet both the annual DOT inspection requirements as well as PFS quarterly inspections.
+Paramount Freight Systems requires our Owner Operators and Lease Purchasers to meet both the annual DOT inspection requirements as well as PFS quarterly inspections.
 The quarterly inspection is paid in full by Paramount Freight.
 We know that these quarterly inspections provide two services.
 The first is that the trucks are safer when potential maintenance issues are caught earlier.
 Secondly, we know that more frequent checks save our drivers money and keeps them on the road longer.
 Our drivers also submit monthly maintenance reports, which are used internally to ensure that all owners are in compliance with the DOT regulations.
 Partnering with our drivers on this issues is key to our success of maintaining a safe and well run fleet.

 Safety is the highest priority at Paramount Freight Systems and we are proud to partner with the safest drivers and owners on the road.
 For ways we can assist you on the road please visit us on Facebook or contact us here on our website www.drivepfs.com/contact